wasabipesto/themis/README.md

 The download utility is designed to be robust so you can set it and forget it.
 Errors are much more likely in later steps.
 If the downloader crashes and resuming a few minutes later does not solve the problem, please [submit an issue](https://github.com/wasabipesto/themis/issues/new).
 This could be caused by a major shift in a platform's API structure or rate limits.

+Note: Do not run multiple instances of the download program to try and make it go faster!
+Site-specific rate limits are baked in to stay under the rate limits and prevent overloading the servers.
+The data downloader queues items sequentially, so you will end up with duplicate markets while also getting yourself IP-banned.

 ## Step 2.
 Setting up the database

 While the downloader is running, set up the database.